 According to The Times’ research, the scale of Chinese investment in the UK has increased significantly over the past several years, with roughly 40 percent of the 200 investments identified being made since 2019.

 Of the £135 billion in Chinese investment found in the report, at least £44 billion came from entities owned by the CCP.
-However, the paper notes it has taken a conservative approach to its estimations by valuing property based on price at acquisition rather than current market price, and that because “It has not been possible to assess the value of dozens of investments and therefore the true value of Chinese ownership in the UK is likely to be far higher than the £135 billion found.”
+However, the paper notes it has taken a conservative approach to its estimations by valuing property based on the price at acquisition rather than the current market price, and that because “It has not been possible to assess the value of dozens of investments and therefore the true value of Chinese ownership in the UK is likely to be far higher than the £135 billion found.”

-British assets bought by Chinese entities include shares in key infrastructure operators such as Thames Water, Heathrow Airport and UK Power Networks.
+British assets bought by Chinese entities include shares in key infrastructure operators such as Thames Water, Heathrow Airport, and UK Power Networks.
 The Chinese also acquired approximately £57 billion of shares in FTSE 100 companies and almost £10 billion worth of real estate across the country.

-One example is that of Chinese state-owned company China General Nuclear Power Group, who purchased a 33.5 percent stake in the Hinkley Point nuclear power plant in southwest England, the first new nuclear plant to be built in the UK in more than 20 years.
+One example is that of the Chinese state-owned company China General Nuclear Power Group, who purchased a 33.5 percent stake in the Hinkley Point nuclear power plant in southwest England, the first new nuclear plant to be built in the UK in more than 20 years.
 In addition, China Investment Corporation (CIC), a sovereign wealth fund, has also bought a significant stake in both the British oil and gas companies and the renewable energy sector.

-On the high-tech front, British semiconductor design firm Imagination Technologies was acquired by Chinese government-funded private equity fund Canyon Bridge for £550 million in 2017.
+On the high-tech front, British semiconductor design firm Imagination Technologies was acquired by the Chinese government-funded private equity fund Canyon Bridge for £550 million in 2017.
 Meanwhile, steel giant Shagang Group is now the largest shareholder in Global Switch, a London-based data center operator.

 Chinese investors are also buying private schools and health care institutions in the UK, with at least 17 educational institutions in the UK now in the hands of Chinese investors.

 Previously, the American Enterprise Institute conducted an accounting estimate of Chinese investment in the UK, valuing the holdings at $99 billion USD (£71 billion approx).
-The Sunday Times’ report reveals a substantial increase in Chinese foreign investment.
+The Sunday Times report reveals a substantial increase in Chinese foreign investment.